This information explains the Oncotype DX® test and answers frequently asked questions about the test.

 Oncotype DX is a test that may predict how likely your breast cancer is to return and if you will benefit from having chemotherapy.
 The test results can help you and your doctors make a treatment plan that is right for you.Back to top

 Who can have this test?

-This test may be given to for women with early-stage breast cancer (stage I or II) who have:
+This test can be given to for women with early-stage breast cancer (stage I or II) who have:

-- Cancers that do not have the human epiderman growth factor protein (HER2 negative)
+- Cancers that do not have the human epidermal growth factor protein (HER2 negative).